matthewpucc/home-assistant-iocare/README.md

 ## Note

-Coway is shipping new 400S (possibly also 300S) units, which are not reporting AQI.
+Coway is shipping newer units, which are not reporting AQI.

-**The AQI sensor entity is not available for these new units.**
+**If the AQI sensor entity is not created for your purifier, it is one of the newer units.**

-If/when Coway's servers start reporting AQI values, AQI sensor entities will be made available.
+If/when Coway's servers start reporting AQI values for these units, AQI sensor entities will be made available.

 #